-The Mental Health Code (MCL 330.1001 et seq.) was amended in 2012 to include specific provisions for the determination of juvenile competency to stand trial, effective on March 28, 2013.
-Competency is not the same as criminal responsibility; it is the youth's ability to understand the charges and proceedings and the ability to assist the youth's attorney with his or her own defense in a meaningful way.
+The Mental Health Code, MCL 330.1001, was amended in 2012 to include specific provisions for the determination of juvenile competency to stand trial, effective on March 28, 2013.
+Competency is not the same as criminal responsibility; it is the youth's ability to understand the charges and proceedings and the ability to assist the youth's attorney with their own defense in a meaningful way.
 Competence to stand trial in juvenile court may differ from the youth's competence to stand trial in criminal court.
 The issue of a youth's competency to stand trial may be raised by the court or by motion of a party at any time during the proceeding.
 If the issue of competency is raised, proceedings must cease until competency has been determined.

-The following criteria must be evaluated by the assigned caseworker to determine if the waiver recommendation report should recommend that the court order a competency evaluation for the youth:
+The following criteria must be evaluated by the assigned JJS to determine if the waiver recommendation report should recommend the court order a competency evaluation for the youth:

 - Chronological age A youth 10 years of age or older is presumed competent to proceed unless the issue of competence is raised by a party.
-The younger the youth, the more likely the youth is to need a competency evaluation to determine his or her ability to stand trial.
-A juvenile less than 10 years of age is presumed incompetent to proceed, MCL 330.2062. - Developmental age Developmental disabilities or deficits can affect a youth's comprehension and functional abilities, increasing the likelihood that the youth needs a competency evaluation to determine his or her ability to stand trial. - Intellectual functioning A low IQ score, cognitive impairment, mental retardation and/or diagnosed learning disability can affect a youth's ability to process information.
-This increases the likelihood that the youth needs a competency evaluation. - Mental illness and medication A youth diagnosed with one or more mental illnesses, who is taking psychotropic medication and/or who meets the criteria for serious emotional disturbance, MCL 330.1208, may have impaired decisionmaking abilities.
-This also increases the likelihood that the youth needs a competency evaluation. - Severity of the charge and consequences The more severe the charge, the more complex the choices and implications for consequences become for the youth to understand.
-This factor increases the likelihood that the youth needs a competency evaluation to determine his or her ability to stand trial.
+The younger the youth, the more likely it is the youth will need a competency evaluation to determine their ability to stand trial.
+A juvenile less than 10 years of age is presumed incompetent to proceed.
+MCL 330.2062. - Developmental age Developmental disabilities or deficits can affect a youth's comprehension and functional abilities, increasing the likelihood the youth needs a competency evaluation to determine their ability to stand trial. - Intellectual functioning A low IQ score, cognitive impairment, and/or diagnosed learning disability can affect a youth's ability to process information.
+This increases the likelihood the youth needs a competency evaluation. - Mental illness and medication A youth diagnosed with one or more mental illnesses, who is taking psychotropic medication and/or meets the criteria for serious emotional disturbance, MCL 330.1208, may have impaired decision-making abilities.
+This also increases the likelihood the youth will need a competency evaluation. - Severity of the charge and consequences The more severe the charge, the more complex the choices and implications for consequences become for the youth to understand.
+This factor increases the likelihood the youth will need a competency evaluation to determine their ability to stand trial.